deke76/scheduler/README.md

 ```

 ## Scripts available
 Scripts setup include: start, build, test, eject, storybook, build-storybook, cypress.
-As a reminder any can be run with ```npm run <script>```.
+As a reminder any script can be run with ```npm run <script>```.

 ## Screenshots